trustgrid/docs/content/en/docs/applications/web-app/_index.md

 - Virtual Network - only available if connectivity type is Virtual Network.
 The virtual network that will be used to connect to the application
 - Client Virtual IP - only available if connectivity type is Virtual Network.
 The virtual IP address that will be used to connect to the application
 - TLS verification
-- - none - no TLS verification is performed
+    - none - no TLS verification is performed
-- - custom CA - Trustgrid will validate the application's certificate against the provided CA
+    - custom CA - Trustgrid will validate the application's certificate against the provided CA
-- - default key store - Trustgrid will validate the application's certificate against the default key store
+    - default key store - Trustgrid will validate the application's certificate against the default key store
 - TLS Custom CA - only available if using Custom CA TLS verification.
 The CA certificate used to validate the application's certificate

-section: Security
+#### Security
 - Identity Provider - the Identity Provider [link] to authenticate users
 - User session duration - How long a user's session will last before they are required to re-authenticate
-- Trust Mode -
+- Trust Mode:
-- - Discovery - all URLs accessed through the application will be permitted and listed in the [Trusted Links](insert link) section
+    - Discovery - all URLs accessed through the application will be permitted and listed in the [Trusted Links](insert link) section
-- - Zero Trust - only URLs explicitly trusted by the application will be permitted
+    - Zero Trust - only URLs explicitly trusted by the application will be permitted

 SHOW HOW TO CREATE WEBAPP